davidbjourno/making-interactive-graphics/README.md

 Back in `index.js`, if you edit some of the text inside the `<p>` tags and save the file, you should see the page reload automatically in your browser to reflect your changes.
 This is because Create React App projects are set up in such a way that they live-reload by default.

-Let's take a leap into the unknown and replace the App component with one that manages its own internal [state](https://reactjs.org/docs/react-component.html#state) and will automatically re-render with changes to the data associated with its state.
-Replace lines 4-19 of `App.js` with this:
+Let's take a leap into the unknown and replace the App component with one that manages its own internal [state](https://reactjs.org/docs/react-component.html#state).
+A component's state is a [JavaScript object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) containing data that determines how and when the component's output is rendered and updated.
+You can think of it as a sort of control panel for the component: changes made to the data in its state will cause the component to automatically re-render.
+In this way, a component's state serves as its “single source of truth”, which goes a long way towards simplifying the logic required to make the component behave in the way you want it to.

+To see state in action, replace lines 4-19 of `App.js` with this:

 ```jsx
 import { Col, ToggleButtonGroup, ToggleButton } from 'react-bootstrap';